Pin it

 - Garnish and Serve:

-- Sprinkle with chopped green onions and a pinch of sesame seeds just before serving for crunch and color.
-Serve hot for best texture
+- Turn off the heat Sprinkle chopped green onions and optional sesame seeds over top Serve immediately for best texture and flavor

 Storage Tips